 The Government of British Columbia conducted a review of its Natural Gas Royalty System.
-In November they were seeking feedback on policy approaches to establish a new, modernized royalty system that meets the needs of British Columbians.
+In November 2021 they sought feedback on policy approaches to establish a new, modernized royalty system that meets the needs of British Columbians.

 The natural gas royalty regime in B.C. had been in place for nearly thirty years.
 The way natural gas is produced has changed significantly over this time period, as have market conditions, drilling technology and costs, as well as the global concern and need to address climate change.